derbenx/DBnanoAPI/README.md

-You probably want the latest version of this script.
+You probably want the latest, non WIP version of this script.
 It's probably the least buggy.<br>
 You also need AHK AutoHotKey v2. https://www.autohotkey.com/download/<br>
 Internet is also required, images get uploaded to google servers.
 You can start a batch and go offline, the app will check once it's online again.<br>
 <br>